mmistakes/so-simple-theme/services/index.md

 schema:
 ---

 We thoroughly enjoy developing and crafting different styles, features and tools in 3D and we want to help studios achieve unique stylized looks that suit their production needs.
-Therefore, we offer Research and Development (R&D) Packages in which you get our expert _artineers_ to create a unique style for your production.
+Therefore, we offer Research and Development (R&D) Packages in which you get our expert _artineers_ to create a unique style/feature/tool for your production.

 Take advantage of our accumulated experience and let us develop the technology to create the visuals that you've been dreaming of.
 R&D Packages are hourly-based R&D services with deliverables, which include the following phases: Research, Minimum Viable Product (MVP), Product and Production-ready.